Legal issues in airsoft: Japan

-Legal requirements are based on an airsoft model manufacturers to prevent any possibility of replica firearms being converted into actual firearms.
+Legal requirements are based on airsoft model manufacturers to prevent any possibility of replica firearms being converted into actual firearms.
 Standards include (but are not limited to) use of low-melting point metals and non-ballistic plastics in structural components and incompatibility of mechanical components with actual firearm components and mechanisms.
-The overall litmus test used by the Japanese National Police Authority is whether the replica firearm can be made to chamber and fire an actual round of ammunition.
+The overall litmus test used by the Japanese National Police is whether the replica firearm can be made to chamber and fire an actual round of ammunition.
 These standards have proven successful within Japan, as it has been found that criminal elements discovered that it is significantly easier to purchase an actual illegal firearm in comparison to modifying a comparatively fragile replica into a functional firearm.
 Due to this reality, most crimes involving a threat of physical violence are perpetrated with edged weapons, however, firearms seen in public are still (by default) seen as real by the public at large.

 Kuwait

 In Kuwait, airsoft guns are illegal.
-Airguns have a different procedure.
+Air guns have a different classification.

 Latvia

-As of 2020, 1,5 Joules is the maximum allowed muzzle energy limit for use in airsoft games.
-Airsoft guns are now considered low-energy airguns and as such are only sold to persons over the age of 18.
+As of 2020, 1.5 J is the maximum muzzle energy allowed in airsoft games.
+Airsoft guns are now considered low-energy air guns and as such are only sold to people over the age of 18.

 Lithuania

-Registration of any sort is not required for airsoft firearms.
-If the gun has under 2.5 Joules of energy, it is not considered a weapon and only those over 18 years of age can purchase airsoft.
+Registration is not required for airsoft guns.
+Guns with less than 2.5 J of energy are not considered weapons and only those over 18 years of age can purchase them.

 Macau

-Airsoft guns with under two joules muzzle energy are legal.
+Airsoft guns with under 2 J of muzzle energy are legal.

+Malaysia

+The possession and importation of airsoft guns without a valid license is illegal in Malaysia.
+Illegal possession or importation of airsoft guns is punishable under Section 36(1) of the Arms Act 1960, with imprisonment for a term not exceeding 1 year, or to a fine not exceeding RM5,000, or to both.

 Malta

 Airsoft guns were legally introduced in 1985.
 They have been classified under the category of air guns.
-In this classification, one finds air rifles (any power limit), airsoft guns, and paintball guns.
-At that time, to own and purchase any of these guns, one must have a Target Shooter B license and be member of a registered and licensed club.
+This classification includes air rifles (any power limit), airsoft guns, and paintball guns.
+At that time, owning and purchasing air guns required a Target Shooter B license and membership in a registered and licensed club.

 Now, there is an amendment to the current regulation which came into effect in 2013 for airsoft and paintball guns, which are non-lethal guns.

 It is no longer required to have a Target shooter license B to purchase, use, and own airsoft or paintball devices.